 - 226. Standard Learning Credits (SLC).
-Full regulations regarding the use of SLCs for Resettlement are set out in JSP 822 Part 1 Section 6.4.
+Full regulations regarding the use of SLC for Resettlement are set out in JSP 822 Part 1 Section 8.4.
 Training courses which form part of an individual's personal resettlement plan may attract partial refund of fees through the SLC scheme.
-The payment of SLC is carried out in accordance with single Service procedures. - 227.
+The payment of SLC is carried out in accordance with sS procedures. - 227.
 Enhanced Learning Credits (ELC).
-Full regulations regarding ELC are set out in JSP 822 Part 1 Section 6.5 and are available on the ELC website (www.enhancedlearningcredits.com). - 228.
-The CTP works with a number of organisations who play a key role in the provision of resettlement support to SLs.
-The RFEA and OA are also available to provide support to all ex-Service personnel throughout their working lives (lifetime support if required). - 229.
+Full regulations regarding ELC are set out in JSP 822 Part 1 Section 8.5 and are available on the ELC website. - 228.
+The CTP works with a number of organisations who play a key role in the provision of resettlement support to SL.
+The Forces Employment Charity are also available to provide support to all ex-Service personnel throughout their working lives (lifetime support if required). - 229.
 Housing Briefings.
-The JSHAO co-ordinate Housing Briefs on behalf of the sSs and maintain an eLearning package11.
-All SLs are encouraged to complete the JSHAO_01 course, hosted on the DLE via Defence Gateway.
-All SL, and their spouses or civil partners are eligible to attend Housing briefings, which do not count against GRT.
+The Veterans UK's Defence Transition Dervices (DTS) team, part of Defence Business Services (DBS), co-ordinate Housing Briefs on behalf of the sS.
+All SL, and their spouses or civil partners are eligible to attend Housing Briefings, which do not count against GRT.
 SL may claim resettlement travel allowances to attend Housing briefings (see Part 2 Sect 5.2).
 SL within their final 9 months of service are to be given priority to attend these briefings.
-Further information on Housing can be found by visiting the external JSHAO web links hosted on the www.gov.uk website here.
-It should be further noted: - a. that SP (and their spouses/civil partners) at any stage of their career (ie not just those in their resettlement window) can attend a JSHAO civilian housing brief.
+Further information on Housing can be found by visiting the external Veterans UK Defence Transition Dervices (DTS) team, web links hosted on the www.gov.uk website here.
+It should be further noted that: - a.
+SP (and their partners) at any stage of their career (i.e. not just those in their resettlement window) can attend a DTS civilian housing brief and are strongly encouraged to do so. - b. the earlier a housing briefing is attended will enable a SP to better plan their housing needs and make appropriate savings plans for when they eventually do leave the Services. - 230.
+Entitlement to Social/Council Housing.
+It cannot be overstated that SL must give very important consideration to their housing needs and requirements post-discharge, and as a result attendance at a DTS, 'Civilian Housing Brief' should be a high priority.
+Many SL are under the mistaken belief that they are automatically entitled to social housing (a council house).
+It is a fact that the vast majority of SL are NOT entitled to social/council housing upon discharge and this is why attendance at a housing briefing is of vital importance.
+SRA and the CTP are to ensure that this message is reinforced to SL during their contact with them.
+The DTS co-ordinated MOD Referral Scheme is designed to support SLs with the greatest need. - 231.
+Veterans UK (Vets UK).
+Vets UK is part of Defence Business Services (DBS) within the MOD.
+A referral must be made to Vets UK where it is deemed that those approaching the end of their Service may benefit from ongoing guidance, information and support on transitional issues, or by virtue of a disabling condition, have a perceived or actual enduring welfare need.
+Vets UK delivers several services, including Defence Transition Services (DTS) and the Veterans Welfare Service (VWS).